Book Now →

 ★★★★★

 "Coming from Queensland where rugby dominates, I'd never watched AFL!
 Cooee's guide explained boundary umpires, holding the ball rules, and why this contact sport is so special.
-Now I'm a Brisbane Lions fan!"
+Now I'm a Brisbane Lions fan — perfect timing with the back-to-back premierships!"

 Easter Monday Package | March 2025

-Frequently Asked Questions About Australian Rules Football Contact Sport
+Frequently Asked Questions About Australian Rules Football 2026

 What's the difference between AFL and Australian Rules Football?

-Australian Rules Football is the contact sport itself – the actual game where each team consists of 18 players, field umpires award free kicks, and goal umpires signal scores at goal posts.
-The AFL (Australian Football League) is the premier professional competition featuring 18 elite teams competing in this sport.
-Think of it this way: soccer is the sport, Premier League is the competition; similarly, Australian Rules Football is the contact sport, AFL is the top league.
+Australian Rules Football is the contact sport itself — the game where each team consists of 18 players, field umpires award free kicks, and goal umpires signal scores at goal posts.
+The AFL (Australian Football League) is the premier professional competition.
+Think of it like soccer vs the Premier League — the sport vs the competition.

 How many players are on each team in Australian Rules Football?

-In Australian Rules Football, each team consists of 18 players on the oval field at any given time, plus 4 interchange players on the bench who can rotate throughout the match unlimited times.
-This differs significantly from rugby league (13 players), rugby union (15 players), and soccer (11 players), making AFL one of the larger team contact sports.
+In Australian Rules Football, each team consists of 18 players on the oval field at any time.
+For 2026, each team has a five-player interchange bench (the substitute rule was removed, increasing the interchange from four to five players).
+Players can rotate onto the bench unlimited times throughout the match.
+This differs from rugby league (13 players) and soccer (11 players), making AFL one of the larger team contact sports.

 Can players throw the ball in Australian Rules Football?